Ali-Morsal/Chrome-Dino-Auto-Play-Using-YOLO11/README.md

-# Dino Game Auto-Player using YOLO
+# Dino Game Auto-Player using YOLO11

 This project implements an AI-powered auto-player for the classic Chrome Dino game (accessible at `chrome://dino`).
 It uses the YOLO11n object detection model to detect the dinosaur, caktus, and pterodactyls in real-time from screen captures.
 Based on detections, the script automates jumping (over cacti or low-flying pterodactyls) and ducking (under high-flying pterodactyls).
 The game speed is adaptively handled by increasing the detection threshold over time.